tasnimxpress/eda-cda/README.md

 ![Summer data agg](https://user-images.githubusercontent.com/59725045/193448480-96187983-d231-4426-83d8-0eecdb7bce6b.png)

-Viewing the bar graph we can say that the assumption was incorrect.
+Analyzing the bar graph we can easily say that the assumption was incorrect.
 Instead of technology, Office supplies sale the highest in summer.